Tag Archives: personal-growth

 “I’m too old to learn anything new.
 I’m past my prime or “No one will ever want to have a place in heart for me”.

 Lately I had become aware how these assumptions thwart us from even trying newer things.
-When we yield to cold senseless emotions like fear, sadness, or worry, we lay down our resolve without resisting only to make us feel doomed or overwhelmed.
+When we yield to cold senseless emotions like fear, sadness, or worry, we lay down our resolve without resisting, only to make us feel doomed or overwhelmed.
 Increasing awareness of how emotions influence actions and affect judgment will help us navigate through rough weather with greater ease.

 If you’re someone like me start by slowing down your thought process.
 Take yourself to a quiet place.
 Consciously let go of pent up tension in you.
 Reveal and readdress your inner emotions and thoughts; name them and let them pass through.
 Once done you’ll find yourself more relaxed and more self aware.
 In short you’ll put yourself more in charge of what you feel and think.